Protection of the Holy Virgin Memorial Church: History

 Residence and Holy Virgin Protection Church.
 Throughout the mid-1980s, Orthodox Christians from all over the world sent donations to help build the new church.
 St. Vladimir’s residence, with 65 apartments for seniors, was completed in 1987.

 The newly built memorial church was consecrated on August 6, 1989, by Metropolitan Vitaly, Archbishop Laurus (Škurla) of Holy Trinity Monastery, and Archbishop Paul (Pavlov) of Australia who in the sixties, while still a priest-monk, had travelled from Montreal to serve at the newly organized Protection parish in Ottawa.
 In 1989 T. N. Vartanova was commissioned to paint the icons for the five-tiered iconostasis.
+The same year, St. Vladimir's Russian Residence run by the Memorial Church was opened.
+Both the provincial and federal governments helped finance it providing $3.7-million.